hofmannj0n/biomedical-research/README.md

 *please read the README.md file in each respective folder if running code locally!*

-### Medical Image Analysis
+## Medical Image Analysis

-The "medical-image-analysis" folder contains code and resources related to my work in medical image analysis.
+### "medical-image-analysis" ---> contains code and resources related to my work in medical image analysis.
 I used PyTorch for semantic segmentation tasks, exploring various techniques for analyzing medical images.

 ## Usage
 Feel free to explore the code and resources in this repository.
 If you find anything useful or have any questions, please don't hesitate to reach out.